26.11.2021 – 02.01.2022

 Tallinn Christmas Market

-The Tallinn Christmas Market is open every day from 12 to 7 p.m; hot drinks are served even a few hours longer.
-The Christmas Market closes its doors on the evening of 27 December.
+The Tallinn Christmas Market is open every day from 12.00 to 19.00, and hot drinks are served even a few hours later.
+The Christmas market will last until the evening of January 2, 2022.

 Come to the Tallinn Christmas Market to take part in a Christmas fairy tale!